Get creative, unplug and reconnect these school holidays.

 If you reflect on your happiest childhood memories, what are you doing?
-I know it may be tricky at the moment to re-create all your happy memories, but try and be creative with what you do have or what you can do.
+I know it may be tricky to think back to those times and re-create similar experiences for our kids, but try and be creative with what you do have or what you can do.
 It’s likely to take a real mind shift to consider how you manage your time without screens, especially if still working during the holidays, but it’s a wonderful way to boost mood and reconnect with ourselves and those around us.
 Being actively present increases your chances of feeling calmer and experiencing more joy.

 Many of my clients, including myself, have found that the regular stuff we would do for ourselves or as a family is starting to get a little old.
 So here are a bunch of unplugged ideas to inspire you to try something a little different.
 This list will be a great reference point now and for the future.